littlee/canvas-sprite/README.md

 ## Caveats

-For now, we support single row vertical sprite image only.
+- we support single row sprite image only for now
+- make sure the width & height of every frame is integer for performance boost